fuzzyvagina/translation-utility/README.md

 ## Installation
 1. Create a Firebase database
-2. Create a object named 'master' in your database
+2. Create a user in Firebase, because login is required to edit files
+3. Add database name to main.js file
-3. Import your structured JSON file that will serve ass the translation master to this object
+4. After login follow instructions to import your structured JSON file that will serve as the translation master
-4. Create object which will hold translation.
-This object can be prefilled with an import if it exists
-5. Create a user in Firebase, because login is required to edit files
-6. In the url the object to translate is specified as a query: ?nl_nl
+5. In the url the object to translate is specified as a query (?nl_nl).
+A new translation will be created if it does not exist

 ## Export
 To export data from Firebase create a file auth.json in the config folder with you Firebase secret token {"token": "TOKEN_VALUE"}.
 In Gruntfile you specify the translation to export and then run the default grunt task.
 This will export your file to the locales folder.

 ## Features

-* A masterfile with the JSON fields that need translation can be used as a template for translation.
+* A masterfile with the JSON fields that need translation is used as a template for translation.
 * Fields that are present in the master file but not in the locale will be added when data a translation is added.
 * Fields that are present in the locale file but not in the master will not be removed so translated text is not lost when master changes.
 * Prefixing a key with two underscores renderes it uneditable.